stinney/santak/README.md

 The process stages working from making a font back to image-gathering
 are:

-fff
+ttf
 ***

-	fontforge-font--generates the font from the svg/ directory;
+	true-type-font--generates the font from the svg/ directory;
 	the files must be named with the Unicode codepoint of their location in the font.